Articles on: Internet.

 Contact Tech Support directly via SMS or Facebook Messenger for live support.

-Please provide photos of the equipment setup and modem light pattern.
+Make sure to include photos of the equipment setup and modem light pattern.

 Depending on the issue, Tech Support may ask you to repeat some steps.